Colchester United won't be high on many groundhopping lists, but the club is based in…

 Groundhopping at Peterborough United: A Video Guide

-All in all, I really do recommend Peterborough as a day out, especially if you’re a London-based groundhopper and want to get out of the city for some Championship-level football in a nice older ground.
+All in all, I really do recommend Peterborough as a day out, especially if you’re a London-based groundhopper and want to get out of the city for some League One-level football in a nice older ground.
 And a cathedral, if you’re into such things.
 And a rabbit with a big carrot he seems mighty proud of.

 And now I should hit the road again!